NLP Sentiment Analysis with Default Sentiment Analyzer

 [nltk_data] C:\Users\prasa\AppData\Roaming\nltk_data...

-#Negative Score: A high negative score and a low positive score indicate a primarily negative sentiment.
+#Negative Score: A high negative and low positive score indicates a primarily negative sentiment.

 #Explanation: The analyzer would report negativity because of the sentiments 'unhappy' and phrases that suggest 'causing issues.'
 This ticket should be given preference for quicker reply.